thesayyn/protoc-gen-ts/README.md

 console.log(receivedChange.author.name) // "mary poppins"
 ```

-## Support for Message.fromObject and Message.
+## Support for Message.fromObject and Message.toObject

 When mapping raw json data to message classes, dealing with nested structures can be rather annoying.
 To overcome this problem, every generated message class has a static method called `fromObject` and `toObject`